ligato/docs/docs/user-guide/concepts.md

 **Publisher**

 Nothing special is required for the publisher.
-The `KeyProtoValWriter` object defines method `Put(<key>, <value>, <variadic-options>)` which allows to store key-value pair to the data store.
+The `KeyProtoValWriter` object defines method `Put(<key>, <value>, <variadic-options>)` which allows storing key-value pair to the data store.
 No 'Delete()' method is defined, objects are removed sending nil data under the key intended to remove.

 ## VPP configuration order